undless/gatling.io-doc/content/reference/install/cloud/private-locations/network/index.md

 }
 ```

-### Forward Proxy for Private Locations
+### Proxy for Private Locations

-Private Locations can also be configured to use a forward proxy.
+Private Locations can also be configured to use a forward proxy and/or a HTTP proxy.
 You have two options:

-#### 1. Use the Same Forward Proxy as the Control Plane
+#### 1. Use the Same Proxy configuration as the Control Plane

-You can reuse the Control Plane's forward proxy configuration by leveraging [HOCON substitutions](https://github.com/lightbend/config/blob/main/HOCON.md#substitutions).
+You can reuse the Control Plane's proxy configuration by leveraging [HOCON substitutions](https://github.com/lightbend/config/blob/main/HOCON.md#substitutions).

 ```bash
 control-plane {
   # Authentication token